Land classifications

 Apportionment of land

-Land classified as Principal Residence Land is not ordinarily subject to land tax.
+Land classified as Principal Residence or Primary Production Land is not ordinarily subject to land tax.

-Section 26 of the Land Tax Act 2000 provides that, where the land is also used for purposes other than as the owner's or related person's principal residence, the Commissioner is required to apportion the land value of the land between Principal Residence Land (not ordinarily taxable) and General Land (taxable).
+Section 26 and section 27 of the Land Tax Act 2000 relate to where the land is also used for purposes other than as the owner's or related person's principal residence or primary production purposes.
+In those situations, the Commissioner is required to apportion the land value of the land between either Principal Residence Land or Primary Production Land (not ordinarily taxable) and General Land (taxable).

-Land tax is then payable for any part of the land used exclusively for other purposes as though it were General Land.
+Land tax is then payable for any part of the land classified as General Land.

-Refer to the Land tax and apportionment of principal residence land guideline for more information.
+Refer to the Land tax and apportionment of principal residence land guideline or the Primary Production Land guideline for more information.

 Back Home